Ferrari 250: 250 GT Cabriolet Pinin Farina Series I

 Released at the Geneva Motor Show in 1957, the original 250 GT Cabriolet Pinin Farina Series I used the 2600 mm wheelbase and the body was styled differently from the Berlinetta.
-Cars left the factory on either 165R400 or 185VR16 Pirelli Cinturato tyres (CA67).

 About 36 examples were produced before a second series was shown at Paris in 1959.
 These later cars had more in common with the production Berlinetta.

 About 200 of the Series II cars were built.

 Motor Trend Classic placed the 250 GT Series I Cabriolet and Coupé ninth on their list of the ten "Greatest Ferraris of all time".

 250 GT California Spyder LWB

 Designed for export to North America, the 1957 250 GT California Spyder was Scaglietti's interpretation of an open-top 250 GT.
 Aluminium was used for the hood, doors, and trunk lid, with steel elsewhere for most models.
 Several aluminium-bodied racing versions were also built.
 The engine was the same as in the 250 Tour de France racing car with up to 240 PS at 7000 rpm and a maximum torque of 265 Nm at 5000 rpm, from a 2953 cc naturally aspirated SOHC 2 valves per cylinder 60º Ferrari Colombo V12 engine, equipped with 3 Weber carburetors.
-All used the long 2600 mm chassis, and Pirelli Cinturato 185VR16 tyres (CA67) were standard.
+All used the long 2600 mm chassis.

 A total of fifty LWBs were made before the SWB version superseded them in 1960.
 One example sold at auction on August 18, 2007, in Monterey, California, for $4.9 million.

 250 GT Coupé Pinin Farina

 Needing series production to stabilize his company's finances, Enzo Ferrari asked Pinin Farina to design a simple and classic 250 GT coupé.
 After the 250 GT Coupé Boano/Ellena, Pinin Farina's Grugliasco plant expanded and now had the capacity to produce the new 250 GT Coupé Pinin Farina.
 It was introduced at Milan in 1958, and 335 near-identical examples were built by 1960.
 Buyers included Prince Bertil of Sweden.
 The GT Coupé eschewed the fender vents for simple, clean lines and a notchback look with panoramic rear window.
 The oval grille was replaced by a more traditional long narrow look with protruding headlights.
 Telescopic shock absorbers were also fitted instead of the Houdailles on previous 250s, and disc brakes were added in 1960.
-The original 175R400 Pirelli Cinturato tyres (CA67) were later changed to 185VR16.
 The final 250 GT Coupé had a Superfast tail and was shown at the 1961 London Motor Show.